willhunt914/PIDBOX/README.md

 ### Goal/planning

 For this project we chose to do a design similar to Mr Dierolfs because it was well documented and their were many tutorials on how to do it.
+We also did it because Mr Dierolf is an idol and we want to be like him (Mr Dierolf wanted that)
 Our goal was to create a design that would balance a ball directly in the middle using and ultrasonic sensor and servos.